n123git/save-docs/general.md

 ## **Section ID (ID)**

 This is a `Uint8` (0-255) used to uniquely identify the section, kind of like a `UUID`.
 For instance, `0x06` is the SectionID for Key Items, which is constant, and NEVER varies between save files, despite the exact offset being inconsistent, and therefore cannot directly be used.
+Each section however *always* contains the same type of data at the same offset *relative* to the start of the section (`FE`).

 ### Example tree: